FlawlessPT/yellow-project/README.md

 ## Main features included:

 - Basic Authentication features:
-  - Sign up email / password (Mobile App);
+  - Sign up email / password (mobile app);
-  - Sign in email / password (Mobile App);
+  - Sign in email / password (mobile app);
-  - Recover password process (Mobile App and Back office);
+  - Recover password process (mobile app and back office);
-  - Authentication, using oauth github provider or oauth google provider (Mobile App);
+  - Authentication, using oauth github provider or oauth google provider (mobile app);
-  - Logout (Mobile App and Back office);
+  - Logout (mobile app and back office);
-  - Update user account (Mobile App);
+  - Update user account (Mobile app);
+  - - Deep linking configured (Mobile app);
 - Initial Back office automatically generated from supabase database schema (customizations may be needed for each case);
-- Possibility to generate custom pages using a rich text editor (wysiwyg) that stores the corresponding html in the database (Back office);
+- Possibility to generate custom pages using a rich text editor (wysiwyg) that stores the corresponding html in the database (back office);
 - "Terms and conditions" and "Privacy policy" screens using Back office feature mentioned in previous point.
-Content for those screens should be configured using Back office.
-(Mobile App);
+Content for those screens should be configured using Back office. (mobile app);
-- Review app feature;
+- Review app feature (mobile app);
-- Onesignal for push notifications configured (Mobile App);
+- Configuration of OneSignal for push notifications, through OneSignal dashboard (mobile app);
-- Sentry for monitoring configured (Mobile App and Back office);
+- Sentry for monitoring configured (mobile App and back office);
 - Core pipelines (customizations will be needed for each project);
+- Possibility to define feature flags on mobile app, through back office;
+- Possibility to define `i18n` message on back office and use them on mobile app, using `i18next`;

 ## Goals